Kong/docs.konghq.com/app/gateway/2.7.x/plan-and-deploy/licenses/index.md

 Here are the possible license configuration methods, in the order that
 {{site.base_gateway}} checks for them:

-1. If present, the contents of the environmental variable `KONG_LICENSE_DATA` are used.
+1. If present, the contents of the environment variable `KONG_LICENSE_DATA` are used.
 2. Kong will search in the default location `/etc/kong/license.json`.
 3. If present, the contents of the file defined by the environment variable `KONG_LICENSE_PATH` is used.
 4. Directly deploy a license using the `/licenses` Admin API endpoint.

-In this manner, the license file can be deployed either as a file on the node filesystem, as an environmental variable, or through the `/licenses` Admin API endpoint.
+In this manner, the license file can be deployed either as a file on the node filesystem, as an environment variable, or through the `/licenses` Admin API endpoint.
 The simplest method is using the Admin API.

-Note that unlike most other `KONG_*` environmental variables, the `KONG_LICENSE_DATA` and `KONG_LICENSE_PATH` cannot be defined in-line as part of any `kong` CLI commands.
-License file environmental variables must be exported to the shell in which the Nginx process will run, ahead of the `kong` CLI tool.
+Note that unlike most other `KONG_*` environment variables, the `KONG_LICENSE_DATA` and `KONG_LICENSE_PATH` cannot be defined in-line as part of any `kong` CLI commands.
+License file environment variables must be exported to the shell in which the Nginx process will run, ahead of the `kong` CLI tool.